Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "...Who?"
 Sartori asked.

-"We’re talking… director of the CIA, that sort of level.
+"We’re talking... director of the CIA, that sort of level.
 With a substantial cabal of support lower down the pole, too."

 Sartori turned his head and cursed in a whisper. *"Jesus."*